restkhz/CutterMCP-plus/README.md

 ## Is this safe?

-I can't guarantee that.
-For example, the string in the data section may cause injection.
+For example, When analyzing malware the string in the data section may cause injection.
+So, do not automatically agree to all execute commands.

 Also, **be aware of the spending on tokens.**

-I make no guarantees on safety problems.

 ## TODO